tomfieber/tomfieber.github.io/docs/references/cheatsheets/Web/CORS/index.md

 - Avoid whitelisting `null` origins.
 - Avoid using wildcards on internal networks.
 Trusting network configuration alone to protect internal resources is not sufficient when internal browsers can access untrusted external domains.

->[!warning]
+??? warning "NOTE"
->CORS defines browser behaviors and is never a replacement for server-side protection of sensitive data - an attacker can directly forge a request from any trusted origin.
+	CORS defines browser behaviors and is never a replacement for server-side protection of sensitive data - an attacker can directly forge a request from any trusted origin.
 Therefore, web servers should continue to apply protections over sensitive data, such as authentication and session management, in addition to properly configured CORS.